Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 ### Tasks (Vagrant)

-- Fork the repository TODO from GitLab and create a branch to work on the fork.
+- Fork the repository [TODO: "Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-virtual-machines) from GitLab and create a branch to work on the fork.
 It will contain a `README.md` and a file called `bootstrap.sh`.
 - We want to start from scratch so initialize a new box using `vagrant init` in a suitable directory.
 Then adapt your `Vagrantfile` of the box.
   - Your virtual machine should be based on the [`ubuntu/focal64` image](https://www.vagrantup.com/docs/boxes#official-boxes).
   - The name of your VM should be `USERNAME-ubuntu-server`.
-Replace `USERNAME` with your GitLab username, e.g., `jaustar-ubuntu-server`.
   - The [box version](https://www.vagrantup.com/docs/boxes/versioning) should be `0.1.0`.
   - Run your box with `vagrant up` and make sure that everything works out as expected (`vagrant ssh`).
 If everything is fine, you can leave the VM and stop it.
   - The VM must request [384 MB of memory](https://www.vagrantup.com/docs/providers/virtualbox/configuration)..